temporalio/documentation/docs/dev-guide/golang/introduction.md

 **Security**

-For onboarding with Temporal Cloud or setting up a Self-Hosted Cluster, some understanding and experience with TLS, security certificates, and private keys is recommended.
+We recommend having some understanding and experience with TLS, security certificates, and private keys for onboarding with Temporal Cloud or setting up a Self-Hosted Cluster.

 **Privacy**

-For applications that handle user data, understanding and experience with PII and sensitive information encryption is advised.
+We advise having an understanding and experience with PII and sensitive information encryption for applications that handle user data.

 :::